Centre for Workforce Development

 Responding to this, research carried out by the Centre for Professional Development (led by Professor Janet McCray) into Leadership Development Programmes (LDPs) in adult social care led to improvements both to learning provisions for registered managers in South East England, and to the overall quality of their leadership.

-This was achieved primarily through a report commissioned by the ‘Well-Led Project’ (WLP), a major regional NHS initiative focussed on improving management in the sector, in which McCray recommended how LDPs – which had previously offered only generic training without considering specific workplace demands – should focus on managers’ individual learning needs.
+This was achieved primarily through a report commissioned by the ‘Well-Led Project’ (WLP), a major regional NHS initiative focused on improving management in the sector, in which McCray recommended how LDPs – which had previously offered only generic training without considering specific workplace demands – should focus on managers’ individual learning needs.
 Her interventions led to a significant overhaul of LDP content and design in South East England.